groupdocs-signature/GroupDocs.Signature-Docs/nodejs-java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-text-signature.md

 Let's try to add a text signature to a PDF programmatically.

-To manipulate text signatures programmatically [**GroupDocs.Signature**](https://products.groupdocs.com/signature/nodejs-java) provides the [TextSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/textsignoptions) class and the whole workflow is as easy as follows:
+To manipulate text signatures programmatically, [**GroupDocs.Signature**](https://products.groupdocs.com/signature/nodejs-java) provides the [TextSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/textsignoptions) class, and the whole workflow is as easy as follows:

 * Create a new instance of the [Signature](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature/signature) class and pass the source document path as a constructor parameter.
 * Instantiate the [TextSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/textsignoptions) object according to your requirements and specify the signature options.
 * Call the [Sign](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature/signature/sign/) method of the [Signature](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature/signature) class instance and pass the [TextSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/textsignoptions) to it.

 This example shows how to add a text signature to a document.